skellis46/slipbox/somatics unlimited.md

 type: "evergreen"
 ---

-# somatics unlimited
+# Somatics Unlimited

 _previous note:_ [[somatic practices, interoception and evidence]]

 ![[somatics unlimited map.canvas]]

-## the things that we say
+## The things that we say

-Here are five claims made on behalf of somatics drawn from the pages of JDSP.
+Here are five claims made on behalf of somatics and drawn from the pages of JDSP.

 > Embodied perspectives can enrich traditional theories and approaches [Meier et al 2012, in @petsilas-2019-embodied p.182]